2017 Asian Winter Games

-The 2017 Asian Winter Games (2017アジア冬季競技大会), also known as Sapporo 2017 (札幌2017), were a continental winter multi sport events and the 8th edition of the Asian Winter Games.
-They were held from February 19 to 26 2017 in Sapporo and Obihiro in Hokkaido, Japan.
+The 2017 Asian Winter Games (2017アジア冬季競技大会), also known as Sapporo 2017 (札幌2017), were a series of continental winter multi-sport events and the 8th edition of the Asian Winter Games.
+They were held from 19 to 26 February 2017 in Sapporo and Obihiro, Japan.

-These Games were originally scheduled for 2015, however, in the Olympic Council of Asia's general assembly in Singapore on 3 July 2009, the committee decided to move the Games to one year before the Winter Olympics moving forward.
-The games began on 19 February with the opening ceremony (the curling and hockey events begin the day before) and ended with the closing ceremony on 26 February.
+The games were originally scheduled for 2015.
+However, on 3 July 2009, the Olympic Council of Asia's general assembly, hosted in Singapore, decided to move the games to one year before the following Winter Olympics.
+The games began on 19 February with the opening ceremony (the curling and hockey events began the day before) and ended with the closing ceremony on 26 February.

-Sapporo and Obihiro were named as the host cities on January 31, 2011, as the sole bidding cities.
+Sapporo and Obihiro were selected to be the host cities for the games on 31 January 2011, as they were the only bidding cities.
 The hosting contract was signed by Tsunekazu Takeda, the president of the Japanese Olympic Committee.
-It was the third time that Sapporo hosted the event and fourth time in Japan.
-Previously the city held the two first editions of the Games in 1986 and 1990.
-Before hosting the first Asian Winter Games, the city was also the host of the 1972 Winter Olympics and the 1991 Winter Universiade.
+It was the third time that Sapporo hosted the event and the fourth time that a city in Japan did.
+Previously, the city held the two first editions of the Games in 1986 and 1990.
+Before hosting the first Asian Winter Games, the city also hosted the 1972 Winter Olympics and 1991 Winter Universiade.

 Bid

-On 31 January 2011, Sapporo was awarded the right to host the Games.
+On 31 January 2011, Sapporo and Obihiro was awarded the right to host the Games.
 The decision was announced at the OCA's general assembly during the 2011 Asian Winter Games in Astana, Kazakhstan.
 The bid was announced by Mayor Fumio Ueda on 15 January 2011, with no other bidding city.
 The total cost is expected to be ¥3.5 billion.